NinjaOla/OpenBrocode/README.md

 # Installation

 We have two main ways of installing the program.
-The first one is to use the provided installation file and then execute the executable in the SocialAwarenessSystem in the target file.
+The first one is to use the provided installation file and install the program.
+Then you execute the OpenBrocode.exe file from the SocialAwarenessSystem folder to start the program.
+The folder is usually saved within Program Files, but you can change the path as you like.
 The installation file can be downloaded [here](https://github.com/Nyranith/OpenBrocode/blob/master/SAS-installer.exe?raw=true).

 The other one is to do the following: